- Common eBay Gift Card Scams To Watch Out For

-- How To Beat and Avoid eBay Gift Card Scams
+- How To Protect Yourself From eBay Gift Card Scams

 - Frequently Asked Questions

-Once you purchase the gift cards and provide the numbers to the individual, you cannot reverse the transaction.
-The scammers can convert the gift card funds into cryptocurrency or cash, so the money isn’t traceable, unlike a traditional payment method.
+You cannot reverse the transaction once the scammer has used the gift card redemption code.
+They can convert the gift card funds into cryptocurrency or cash, so the money isn't traceable, unlike a traditional payment method.

 You inquire about buying the item, and the seller wants you to pay using eBay gift cards.
 Sometimes, you might hear an elaborate story about how the seller needs to sell something quickly due to an urgent situation, like a health problem or upcoming deployment.

-Once you buy the gift cards and provide the codes to the seller, you never hear from them again, and you don’t receive the item you intended to purchase.
+Once you buy the eBay cards and provide the redemption codes to the seller, you never hear from them again, and you don't receive the item you intended to purchase.

 Example Message from Scammer